zabull1/cycling_DE_project/setup_tutorial.md

 		- (ssh-keygen -t rsa -f ~/.ssh/KEY_FILENAME -C USERNAME -b 2048)

 		- This will generate an 2048 bit rsa ssh keypair, named `cycling_vm` and a comment of `cycling`.
 The comment will end up being the user 		on your VM.

+	- `cd .ssh` to change directory to ssh folder

 	- Do a `cat cycling_vm.pub` to see the contents of the public key, and copy the contents.